-Accessibility in
+Accessibility in Computer Science Education

-Ensuring every student — regardless of ability — has equitable access to computer science education.
 Here's what the law requires, what we're building, and where to find support.

 “My Digital Right: Building Accessible Futures” Barcelona, 2026